 - Submit an Exam Proctor Request Form by the due date.

 - Submit the completed form via email to firstname.lastname@example.org, by fax to 610-690-3350, or deliver to our offices in Parrish 113 & 123.

 - The Exam Proctor Request Form submission deadline is a firm deadline, so that we have enough time to review the requests and organize the logistics.
 We will email you and the student no later than 1 week before exams to go over the arrangements.

-If you discover that you or your Department is unable to proctor a test for a student with a disability who is taking a mid-term or a test during the semester, the Student Disability Service will do our best to help.
-Because we have limited staffing, we may not be able to meet every request, but we will do our best to help you find solutions.
-At least two weeks before a test, please contact Ben Wilson at firstname.lastname@example.org or 610-328-7351 or Leslie Hempling at email@example.com or 610-690-5014.
+If you discover that you or your Department is unable to proctor an extended time mid-term or other test during the semester, Student Disability Services will do our best to help.
+Because of timing, staffing and space constraints, we may not be able to meet every request, but we will do our best to help you find solutions.
+At least two weeks before a test, please submit an Exam Proctor Request Form to Student Disability Services via email, fax, or deliver to our office.

-If you receive an accommodations letter from a student, please do not share information about a student's disability with others unless the student has given you permission.
-Please avoid discussing accommodations in front of students' classmates or other faculty and staff.
+Please avoid discussing accommodations for students in public.
 We encourage you and the student to meet individually to discuss your course and any accommodations arrangements.

-Please do not hesitate to contact Leslie Hempling in the Student Disability Service at firstname.lastname@example.org or 610-690-5014 if you have any questions or concerns.
+Please do not hesitate to contact Student Disability Services staff at email@example.com if you have any questions or concerns.